 Declination (difference between true north and magnetic north) varies from location to location and thus it’s important that it can be adjusted on the compass.
 Many compasses feature a declination screw which allows you to easily adjust the declination.

-With a ruler you can easily measure map distances.
+With the ruler on one or more of the compass sides you can easily measure map distances.

 A sighting mirror is very useful for measuring azimuths – it reflects the dial and thus you don’t have to move the compass to waist-level to read the measurements.
 Furthermore it can be also used for emergency signaling.

-A magnifying lens comes in handy for reading (small) symbols on a map.
+A magnifying lens on your compass comes in handy for reading (small) symbols on a map.

 A clinometer allows you to measure slope angles and thus assess avalanche hazards.

-If you are often hiking after sunset, luminescent indicators come in handy as they allow you to easily read the dial when the visibility is low.
+If you are often hiking after sunset, luminescent indicators come are necessary they allow you to easily read the dial when the visibility is low.

 More about Compasses